petyank/price-monitoring-javascript/README.md

-# Price Monitoring tests with Selenium, JavaScript and Cucummber
+# Price Monitoring tests with Selenium, JavaScript and Cucumber
 This project is designed to monitor the prices of Bitcoin (BTC) at given time intervals over a specified duration.
 The automation is implemented using Selenium for browser interaction, JavaScript for scripting, and Cucumber for behavior-driven development (BDD).

 ## Prerequisites